 Although some people believe that our pet’s hair protects them from the elements, dogs and cats can also become very uncomfortable if left unprotected in the weather.
 In extreme cases, they can be at risk for illness or even death.

 Texas Law (Sec.
 821.077) prohibits owners from leaving dogs outside when the actual or “feels like” temperature is below 32 degrees, when a heat advisory has been issued by local or state authorities or when the National Weather Service has issued a warning for a hurricane, tropical storm or tornado.
-Owners who do not abide by these laws may have their animal seized and face fines or cruelty charges.
+Owners who do not abide by these laws may have their animals seized and face fines or cruelty charges.

 Just remember, if it’s too uncomfortable for you, it’s too uncomfortable for your pets.